The Benefits of Creatine: A Comprehensive Guide

 Other forms exist, but research hasn’t shown consistent advantages over monohydrate.

-One of the most studied sports supplements.
+Well-Studied: It is one of the most studied sports supplements.

-Safe for long-term use.
+Long-Term Use: Safe for long-term use.

-Mild water retention in the muscles.
+Water Retention: Mild water retention in the muscles.

-Possible initial weight gain of 1–3 lbs from water.
+Initial Weight Gain: Possible initial weight gain of 1–3 lbs from water.

-Possible stomach discomfort—staying hydrated helps.
+Stomach Discomfort: Possible stomach discomfort—staying hydrated helps.

-Faster saturation:
+Faster Saturation

-Days 1 to 5 --> 20g per day, split into 4 doses (5g each).
+Days 1 to 5: 20g per day, split into 4 doses (5g each).

-After Day 5 --> 3–5g per day to maintain.
+After Day 5: 3–5g per day to maintain.

-Take 3–5g per day consistently.
+Daily Intake: Take 3–5g per day consistently.

-Takes about 3–4 weeks to fully saturate muscles.
+Saturation Time: Takes about 3–4 weeks to fully saturate muscles.

-Cycling (e.g., 8 weeks on, 4 weeks off) is optional, not required.
+Cycling: Cycling (e.g., 8 weeks on, 4 weeks off) is optional, not required.

 💧 Drink enough water—creatine pulls water into your muscles.